 Following ovulation, which can vary for each woman, you will switch to 1-2 tablespoons each of raw sunflower and sesame seeds.
-For the purpose of seed cycling, we generally change to these seeds at day 15 of the cycle, but if you’re tracking your ovulation then you can switch seeds the day following ovulation.
+For the purpose of seed rotation, we generally change to these seeds at day 15 of the cycle, but if you’re tracking your ovulation then you can switch seeds the day following ovulation.
 Sunflower and sesame seeds support progesterone levels, which is the key hormone during the luteal phase (the phase following ovulation until your next period).

 Seed Cycling Science

 At the time I'm writing this, you won't find a study using the term “seed cycling” as a searchable term.
 The truth about most studies is that there must be a return on investment (ROI) for a company to invest in the research to be done.
 In a perfect world we'd be studying so much more than the financial limitations we currently experience.
 I would love to see additional research in this arena.

 But despite “seed cycling” not showing up in the literature yet, there is science to support the individual nutritional properties and health benefits of the seeds used.

 Lignans have been found to have both estrogen supportive and protective benefits.
 Some research has shown that flaxseed lignans interact with the gut microbiome to produce protective effects against the development of breast cancer.